MyersResearchGroup/myersresearchgroup.github.io/content/authors/Tyler-Patterson/_index.md

 - Undergraduate Alumni
 - iBioSim
 - Genetic Design Automation

+#any user groups to display on the page
+display_groups:
+- iBioSim Tool
+- Genetic Design Automation Area
 ---

 Tyler has loved creating software since he was 13 years old.
 He helped Chris with visualization code in iBioSim.
 After graduation he founded Ever Accountable, a company that creates software to help people avoid and overcome pornography.
 He now leads a team of people at Ever Accountable who push the boundaries of technology and psychology to make pornography avoidance and recovery as easy as possible.